chiragmatkar/web_scrappers/LocName/README.md

 See the source code for more details.

 **<h3>Spiders</h3>**
-<h5>InternalLinkScrapper</h5> :  scraps all Internal Links related to website
+<h5>InternalLinkScrapper</h5>    Scraps all Internal Links related to website
-<h5>ExternalLinkScrpaer</h5>  : scraps all External Links related to website
+<h5>ExternalLinkScrpaer</h5>     Sscraps all External Links related to website
-<h5>YelloPagesScrapper</h5>   : scraps all  Adresses,Location,Map co-ordinates
+<h5>YelloPagesScrapper</h5>      Scraps all  Adresses,Location,Map co-ordinates

 **<h5>Webistes currrently scrapped</h5>**